 Prof Abdul Shakoor Shah

-—The writer is a Lahore based Prof in English and freelance columnist.
+—The writer is Prof in English and columnist, based in Lahore.